ABC's of Annual Giving

 Annual Giving is the total support received in a fiscal year from the Annual Fund, the Benefit (and other fundraisers like the Library Luncheon and Boutique), and Capital and Endowment fundraising efforts.
 Members of the Holy Child Community are encouraged to support all components of the School’s Annual Giving efforts.

-Unrestricted gifts to the Annual Fund support virtually every aspect of school life.
+- Unrestricted Gifts: Unrestricted gifts to the Annual Fund support virtually every aspect of school life.
 Most specifically: merit scholarship and financial aid; academic and extracurricular programs like the Italian Cultural Studies, guest lecturers, and school trips to places like Cape Cod and New York City; campus maintenance and enhancements; and faculty benefits, compensation, and professional development.

-Restricted Annual Fund gifts support specific needs within a fiscal year and can only be designated by the donor.
+- Restricted Gifts: Restricted Annual Fund gifts support specific needs within a fiscal year and can only be designated by the donor.
 Some examples include: Smartboards, microscopes, tickets to Broadway shows, team uniforms, iPads, Steelcase classroom furniture, and 3-D printers.

 BENEFIT AND OTHER EVENTS